Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 ## Procedure

 ### A. **FL Admin** creates the Azure ML workspace and the orchestrator
-> This is all explained in the first sections of the [cookbook](./README.md) but repeated here for convenience and to clarify that it needs to be done by the **FL Admin**.
+> This is all explained in the first sections of the [cookbook](./README.md) but repeated here for convenience.

-First, create an open Azure ML workspace named `<workspace-name>`.
+Create an open Azure ML workspace named `<workspace-name>`.
 Owner permissions in `<workspace-resource-group>` are required, since Role Assignments will need to be created later on.
 (The `<base-name>` value will be used when creating associated resources and can be chosen arbitrarily, but note that it should be unique in the subscription.)
 ```bash
 az deployment group create --template-file ./mlops/bicep/modules/azureml/open_azureml_workspace.bicep --resource-group <workspace-resource-group> --parameters machineLearningName=<workspace-name> baseName=<base-name>
 ```